addania/coding/src/pages/Context.md

   </ThemeContext.Provider>
 );
 ```
-> We need to include new components called ThemeContext.Provider
+> We need to include new components called <code>ThemeContext.Provider</code>

-> A doesnt pass any props to D component.
+> A doesn't pass any props to D component.
 It makes value green available to all child components.
 A summons D component.

-> Lets look at C component.
+> Let's look at C component.
 Now that A has made the value green available to all children, C can access that value:
 ```
 // src/ComponentC.js
 import React from 'react';